bhja/scylla/README.md

-# Running the code and sample input and is strictly a Proof of Concept setup for scylla with some performance checks.
+# Running the code and sample input .

+It is strictly a Proof of Concept setup for scylla using dynamo DB API with few performance validations.

 Java code using DynamoDB API but utilizing the alternator feature of Scylla DB.